 Quick tip: If you notice during class that your professor has mentioned the same fact twice or more, or has repeated a fact that was talked about in the previous lecture, make a note to yourself.
 Circle it, underline it, something to tell your brain to pay attention.
 It’s definitely going to be important later.
 Keep an eye out for repetition.

 Now that you’re ready to take notes, let’s talk about some popular note-taking techniques.
-Everyone has a slightly different way that they learn, and certain subjects lend themselves to different style.
+Everyone has a slightly different way that they learn, and certain subjects lend themselves to different styles.

 Don’t be afraid to experiment with different techniques to find one that’s right for you!